SkylineCommunications/dataminer-docs/connector-help/connector_help/Gigamon_GigaVUE.md

 # Gigamon GigaVUE

-The Gigamon GigaVUE driver is used to monitor GigaVUE devices.
+The Gigamon GigaVUE connector is used to monitor GigaVUE devices.

 ## About

-The driver communicates with the device by using SNMP requests and it also allows incoming asynchronous data as trap notifications.
+The connector communicates with the device by using SNMP requests and it also allows incoming asynchronous data as trap notifications.

-### Ranges of the driver
+### Version Info

 <table>
 <colgroup>